Fatty Acids: Straight-Chain Monoenoic

 For many years, this was thought to be the characteristic pathway for biosynthesis of unsaturated fatty acids in all bacteria, but it is now recognized that this precise mechanism is restricted to a few proteobacteria, such as E. coli.
 While the detailed mechanisms and enzymes for most bacterial species have yet to be adequately characterized, others such as the Gram-positive bacteria are known to utilize a variation in the mechanism in which a dedicated trans-2,cis‑3-decenoyl-ACP isomerase acts after the dehydration step.
 Streptococcus pneumoniae introduces the double bond by means of a such an enzyme (FabM), which bears no structural similarity to FabA, although it utilizes the same substrate.

 Aerobic mechanisms exist in some bacteria, and Pseudomonas aeruginosa has been shown to have two aerobic desaturase enzymes as well as an anaerobic system.
-One of these is a membrane-associated Δ9‑desaturase, which is capable of regioselective cis dehydrogenation through activation of molecular oxygen with an active-site diiron cluster and introduces a double bond into the Δ9‑position of fatty acyl chains attached to the sn-2 position of existing glycerophospholipids; the other reacts in the same way with acyl-CoA produced from exogenous saturated fatty acids.
+One of these is a membrane-associated Δ9‑desaturase, which is capable of regioselective cis dehydrogenation through activation of molecular oxygen with a diiron cluster at the catalytic site and introduces a double bond into the Δ9‑position of fatty acyl chains attached to the sn-2 position of existing glycerophospholipids; the other reacts in the same way with acyl-CoA produced from exogenous saturated fatty acids.
 Bacillus subtilis has a Δ5-acyl desaturase, which is an integral membrane protein with a di-iron unit held by three histidine clusters and utilizes ferredoxin and flavodoxins as electron donors.

 Biohydrogenation of linoleic acid by rumen microorganisms